Probing exotic long-lived particles from the prompt side using the CONTUR method: Constraints on feebly interacting DM

 To determine any additional constraints that could be extracted from existing measurements using \textsc{Contur}, we simulated the process encoded in the publicly available UFO file for the model~\cite{FIMP_UFO} using \textsc{MadGraph5\_aMC@NLO} v3.4.2~\cite{Alwall:2014hca} and \textsc{Pythia} v8~\cite{Sjostrand:2007gs} for hadronisation.
 For each point, 10~000 events were generated.
 The grid was composed of LLP masses in the range of 100 to 1000 GeV in steps of 45 GeV.
 The lifetime of the $F$ was assumed to be independent of its mass, and 20 values of $c\tau$ were scanned on a logarithmic scale between 0.01~mm and 10~m.
-The mass of the DM candidate was set to 12 KeV, although the analysis presented here is not strongly sensitive to this choice.
-Since the LLP $F$ is electrically charged, it would in principle form a reconstructible track before its decay.
+The mass of the DM candidate was set to 12 keV, although the analysis presented here is not strongly sensitive to this choice.
+Since the LLP $F$ is electrically charged, it would in principle form a reconstructible track before its decay, although this could have anomalous ionization and hence might not be reconstructed properly.
 After the decay, a SM charged lepton may continue the track, but since the unseen $s$ is emitted, one would expect the track from the $F$/$\ell$ to be ``kinked'': in other words for the hits not to be aligned in the expected pattern for a charged particle trajectory, but instead be the discontinuous union of two curved tracks.
-Such signatures would be thrown away by ATLAS and CMS, as standard tracking algorithms look for a single particle trajectory.
-If the decay takes place before the end of the inner tracking system however, the lepton track would still be reconstructed as normal.
-The values for the prompt threshold described in Section~\ref{sec:contur_for_llps} are therefore still applicable.
+Such signatures would be missed by ATLAS and CMS, as standard tracking algorithms look for a single particle trajectory.
+Both these consideration motivate the need to veto events where the decay takes place after the prompt threshold.
+If the decay takes place before the prompt threshold discussed in Section~\ref{sec:contur_for_llps}, the lepton track would still be reconstructed as normal.
 We then follow the procedure set out previously to determine the exclusions from \textsc{Contur}.